Dialogflow is the natural language understanding platform of Google that you can use to create omnichannel chatbots.

 Next to the AI of Dialogflow, this is one of the greatest benefits.
 You can create a chatbot on almost any channel.

 While Dialogflow provides many channels, often you need to code to connect your chatbot to a channel (and Dialogflow already gives you the code you need to use).
-This is is good to know when considering Dialogflow as your chatbot builder.
+This is good to know when considering Dialogflow as your chatbot platform.

 Can you publish your chatbot on your website?